-Wire the mating connector so that pin 3 of the line output connector, J3 or J4, is connected to the high side of the amplifier input Strap pins 1 and 2 of the mating connector for connection to the ground side of the amplifier input.
+Wire the mating connector so that pin 3 of the line out connector, J5 is connected to the high side of the amplifier input.
+Strap pins 1 and 2 of the mating connector for connection to the ground side of the amplifier input.
+The line out termination switch S4, must be left in the ON position at all times.